jmettraux/h.js/README.md

 my Javascript foolbox.

-Owes a great deal to http://youmightnotneedjquery.com/
+Owes a great deal to http://youmightnotneedjquery.com/ and to the fall of IE.

 ## the "^" caret prefix to selectors